MaciejGrzybacz/MaciejGrzybacz/README.md

   The repository contains a lot of querries written in SQL while preparing to SQL exam.

+Coming soon...

+-> Chess app implemented in Python

+-> Face emotions recognition implemented in C++

+-> Imlementation of Neural Network

+-> Project for DSS

+-> Project for Computational Methods in Science and Engineering

 Additionally, you're welcome to explore my LeetCode and GfG accounts for further examples of my problem-solving skills.